 The next logical step is to determine which cards are currently offering the best bonuses that would help you meet these goals.
 United offers a 50,000 sign up for their MilagePlus Explorer Card from time to time… But if this is not the case currently, perhaps AA would be better.
 Do not try to BOOK these Flights just yet.

 Selecting the Hotel.
 In my humble opinion, IHG is going to be the most cost-effective option here when factoring in ALL costs for a normal person’s vacation.
 Hyatt comes in a close 2nd.
 The Chase IHG Card covers many properties (Holiday Inn) located all over the world, and often at a cheaper ‘per day redemption rate’ than say Marriott or Hilton.
-The current offer of 70,000 IHG Points for only spending $1,000 is phenomenal, as that’s enough to get you 4.6 nights at the Holiday Inn Express in San Juan, right next to the beach.
-Hilton’s cards will usually run you 40,000 points, which is typically an ‘airport area’ hotel near a major city.
-Hyatt is more reasonable and a great option at either 2 days anywhere for free, or a great value if booking with points.
-All of these options can also ‘Earn Points’ and transfer from Chase Ink / or Sapphire Preferred.
+The current offer of 80,000 IHG Points for only spending $1,000 is phenomenal, as that’s enough to get you 5 Nights @ 15k each nights at the Holiday Inn Express in San Juan, right next to the beach.
+For comparison, Hilton’s hotels will usually run you 40,000 points, which is typically an ‘airport area’ hotel near a major city.
+Hyatt is more reasonable and a great option for those who like nice hotels AND crave getting the most VALUE out of their points.
+All of these cards can also ‘Earn Points‘ and are transfer partners with Chase Ink / or Sapphire cards.

 With the hotel cards, you will perform the same research as you did for the flights in Phase 1.
 If you have a ‘Free Weekend Certificate’ from Hyatt, Hilton or others- you will first have to call them or check online to see if a given weekend in your itinerary is available.
 For all the other Hotel Programs, there’s an Amazing website someone created to make the process much easier.

-Using Award Mapper, you can get a general idea of what it would cost in points to stay at ‘Hotel X‘ in your destination of choice.
+Using Award Mapper or other Hotel Reward Search Engines , you can get a general idea of what it would cost in points to stay at ‘Hotel X‘ in your destination of choice.
 Armed with that information, you can then browse the available credit cards that align with that hotel chain.

 You will more than likely NOT be able to pay for ALL of your Lodging with Hotel Points, but its a great start.